saeth40/MSc-Data-Science-and-AI-U-of-Liverpool/202122-COMP534 - Applied Artificial Intelligence/README.md

 The dataset used in this project is the House Sales in King County, USA dataset - https://www.kaggle.com/harlfoxem/housesalespredictionLinks to an external site.

 This database contains data related to different houses for sale in King County, USA.
 The price of each house depends on a number of factors, such as the number of bedrooms and the size of the house.
 The aim of the project is to predict the house price based on these features.

+# THIRD ASSIGNMENT - IMAGE CLASSIFICATION
+### TOPIC:
+Solving Image Classification Problems with Convolutional Neural Networks

+### PROJECT GOAL:
+This project consists of two goals: (1) compare the performance of multiple CNN pre-trained models studied in class and (2) propose a new model that can improve the performance of the best pre-trained model.

+### DATASET:
+The dataset used in this project is the Chest X-ray dataset: https://www.kaggle.com/datasets/prashant268/chest-xray-covid19-pneumonia

+This database contains X-ray images from healthy patients and patients with either covid-19 or pneumonia.
+This consists, therefore, of a multiclass classification problem.
+All images are in grayscale and of the same size.